SLKone/SLKone.github.io/_articles/Finance-Does-Not-Need-Better-AI-Prompts-It-Needs-Better-Controls.md

 At that point, starting over is usually faster.

-It is useful to separate two kinds of conversations.
+It is useful to separate two kinds of conversations:

-The first is exploratory.
-Use it to brainstorm, challenge assumptions, identify missing information, and develop the assignment.
-Keep the work mostly textual and inexpensive.
+- **Exploration conversation:** Brainstorm, challenge assumptions, identify missing information, and develop the assignment.
+Keep this work mostly textual and inexpensive.

-Once the brief is stable, ask the tool to produce a clean, self-contained execution prompt.
-Put that prompt and the approved source material into a fresh conversation.
+- **Execution conversation:** Once the brief is stable, move a clean, self-contained prompt and the approved source material into a fresh conversation.
 Generate the analysis or artifact there, then run a deliberate review.

 Continue an existing conversation when the objective and sources remain sound.
+Start fresh when:

+- The audience or objective changes.
+- A foundational assumption was wrong.
+- The wrong source, version, or reporting period entered the work.
-Start fresh when the audience changes, a foundational assumption was wrong, the wrong source entered the work, or corrections are beginning to pile up.
+- Corrections are beginning to pile up.

-A new conversation is cheap.
-A polished artifact built on contaminated context is not.
+*A new conversation is cheap.
+A polished artifact built on contaminated context is not.*

 #### The Bigger Opportunity Is in the Workflow